cacophony-wj/licentia_black/README.md

 **Prefer your sex abusive and intrusive?** Play its brother modlist -- _Servitium._

-## AFFILIATE LINKS: Please forgive these explicitly promotional messages.

-If you enjoy my work, please consider checking out that of my Friends and Supporters.

-[Serana Dead Sexy Collection](https://next.nexusmods.com/skyrimspecialedition/collections/gv7h2i): You might have heard tell of an Ancient, Depraved Version of _Licentia_ called **DEAD.** This is that version, except curated by the official author of the [Serana Dead Sexy](https://www.nexusmods.com/skyrimspecialedition/mods/73589) Suite of Mods.
-A grindhouse, murderschlock, Z-movie-grade list from Hell.
-I don't bring **DEAD** back because Fun Guy Scott has the Final Answer.

-**Cursedelica** on the _Wabbajack_ UI, Unofficial.
-A seizure inducing psychotropic infuriating mind fuck that will make you question why you got into this hobby in the first place.
-Also known as the "Best Modlist Ever."

-**Ascensio** in the _Wabbajack_ UI, Official.
-A great visuals only list to build your own dream collection off of.
-Please do not disturb the authors with questions about adult content.
-They are fragile, like Smokey.

-**Any of the Modlists hosted on the _Jolly Co-Operators_ Discord Server** Mix of Official and Unofficial.
-They are all great.
-They also take their hobby seriously in an extremely uncool way, unlike yours truly, who is Rad to the Max.

 #### More Information

 If you want to examine a complete list of the mods in this modlist, [go here.](https://loadorderlibrary.com/lists/licentia-black-2)